Cyber Safety Resource Collection

 - If someone has had inappropriate contact with you, your child or another minor you know report it to https://report.cybertip.org/

-Navigating the Justice System
+Navigating the Adult Justice System

 The following resources have been created by The Office of Developmental Programs in collaboration with William F. Ward, Retired Judge, Alleghany County, PA.
 These resources and self-guided Prezi presentation are intended for supporters to better understand the Pennsylvania justice process and identify places to engage, advocate, and intervene.